-After the disappointment of the initial investigation, Memoria Activa had very valid reasons to mistrust any further investigation by the Argentinian authorities.
-The evolution of the claim for justice, also carried a shift in the strategic thinking of Memoria Activa.
+After the disappointment of the initial investigation, Memoria Activa had valid reasons to mistrust any further investigation by the Argentinian authorities.
+The evolution of the claim for justice also carried a shift in the strategic thinking of Memoria Activa.
 These events made evident that the security agencies had been involved in concealing the truth behind the attack.

-This would finally confirm the longstanding suspicion of the victims, that the State held an important degree of responsibility in the lack of results.
-Moved by this new realization, on July 16th 1999 -almost 5 years after the attack- Memoria Activa, CELS, CEJIL and Alberto Zuppi, an attorney that acted as private legal representative of the victims- filed a petition before the Inter-American Commission on Human Rights (IACHR).
-The Commission became the new scenario in which the movement would voice their demands.
+This would finally confirm the longstanding suspicion of the victims that the State held an important degree of responsibility in the lack of results.
+Moved by this new realization, on July 16, 1999 - almost five years after the attack - Memoria Activa, CELS, CEJIL and Alberto Zuppi, an attorney that acted as a private legal representative of the victims, filed a petition before the IACHR.
+The Commission became the new platform through which the movement would voice their demands.

 The petition filed before the Commission condensed the new claim for restorative justice.
-Its core allegations were two: first, that the Argentinian State was responsible of violating articles 4 and 5 of the American Convention of Human Rights (because of their responsibility in failing to protect the victims of the attack).
-Second, it claimed that the State had violated articles 8 and 25 of the American Convention because it had deliberately failed to provide access to justice by covering evidence and forging false testimonies that led to a fake resolution.
+There were two core allegations: First, that the Argentinian State was responsible of violating Articles 4 and 5 of the American Convention of Human Rights because of their responsibility in failing to protect the victims of the attack.
+Second, it claimed that the State had violated Articles 8 and 25 of the American Convention because it had deliberately failed to provide access to justice by covering evidence and forging false testimonies that led to a false resolution.

 Another important feature of the petition is that it included a detailed list of all the flaws of the investigation conducted by Galeano.
-In this sense, the petition to the IACHR would also inaugurate a debate that would gradually grow into a very politicized discussion.
+In this sense, the petition to the IACHR would also initiate a debate that would gradually grow into a very politicized discussion.
 Back then, the claim was still rather simple.
 After it was revealed that Galeano kept secret "legajos" of evidence, Memoria Activa discovered a particular set of clues that pointed to theories that diverged from the official version that involved Telleldín and the police officers.